 London's hotels are known for their high prices and less-than-impressive standards, but you can stay in London inexpensively if you plan ahead.
 The best budget hotels to book are well-known and fill quickly during peak travel times.

-London's budget chain hotels are, increasingly, the frugal accommodation option of choice for many travelers.
-While you don't have the ambience and history associated with a family-run hotel or bed and breakfast, you do get a decent, clean room, usually with the option of a free or prepaid breakfast.
+London's budget chain hotels are the frugal accommodation choice for many travelers.
+While you do not have the ambiance and history associated with a family-run hotel or bed and breakfast, you get a decent, clean room, usually with the option of a free or prepaid breakfast.
 Some of London's good-value hotel chains include Premier Inn, Travelodge and Express by Holiday Inn.
 (Tip: Pay close attention when you research your Express by Holiday Inn hotel to make sure you do not reserve rooms in another InterContinental Hotels property.)

-If you prefer a more traditional London hotel experience but don't have hundreds of British pounds to spend, consider the Luna & Simone Hotel (book direct) in London's Victoria neighborhood or the Morgan Hotel, near the British Museum.
+If you prefer a more traditional London hotel experience but do not have hundreds of British pounds to spend, consider the Luna & Simone Hotel (book direct) in London's Victoria neighborhood or the Morgan Hotel, near the British Museum.